 The starting point of the short Everest trek

-During the ascend on this magical trail, you will have to stay overnights at the local villages called Phakding, Namche, Tengboche, Dingboche, Lobuche, and Gorakshep, this is the last place to find the teahouse to spend overnight.
-From here, we hike to EBC and Kalapathar before returning back to Lukla.
-Coming down takes only three days to arrive in Lukla where the trek ends.
+During the ascend on this magical trail, you must stay overnights at the local villages called Phakding, Namche, Tengboche, Dingboche, Lobuche, and Gorakshep.
+This is the last place to find the teahouse to spend overnight.
+From here, we hike to EBC and Kalapathar before returning to Lukla.
+It takes only three days to arrive in Lukla, where the trek ends.

 On our final day, we take a flight back to Kathmandu on the tranquil air route of the mountain from Lukla to Kathmandu.

-The best time for 10 days of Everest trekking
+The best time for ten days of Everest trekking

-About the best time to consider for this trip is in the spring and autumn, these two seasons include the months of March, April, May, September, October, and November.
+The best time to consider for this trip is in the spring and autumn; these two seasons include the months of March, April, May, September, October, and November.
 It's undoubtedly the perfect time of the year for trekking and mountaineering in the Nepal Himalayas.

 Usually, the weather and temperatures are stable during those seasons.
 Easy and comfortable for trekking and more pleasant to be on the mountainside with moderate temperatures.

-The sky is clear and offers crystal clear views of its scenery every day.
-Travelers with a little more timeframe may opt for our comfortable hiking to Everest base camp including acclimatization to explore more about this mighty mountain and its landscape.
+The sky is clear and offers clear views of its scenery daily.
+Travelers with a little more timeframe may opt for our comfortable hiking to Everest base camp, including acclimatization, to explore more about this mighty mountain and its landscape.

 Benefits of this trek with ART

-- Free transfers to and from both domestic and International airports upon arrival and departure dates.
+- Free transfers to and from domestic and International airports upon arrival and departure dates.